 Types of Blenders

 There are many different types of blenders available.
-We've tested the best hand-held immersion blenders (sometimes called stick blenders) and the best portable blenders that can only process a cup or two at a time, to conventional countertop models and advanced high-performance ones that used to only be found in commercial kitchens.
+We've tested hand-held immersion blenders (sometimes called stick blenders) and the best portable blenders that can only process a cup or two at a time, to conventional countertop models and advanced high-performance ones that used to only be found in commercial kitchens.

 Countertop